 In 2011, over 20% of Idaho high school students reported taking prescription drugs without a doctors prescription.
 Your medicine cabinet, nightstand, or purse could be their drug supplier.
 Be Aware.
 Don’t Share.

-- Administered by the Institute for the Study of Addiction
+- Administered by the Institute for the Study of Behavioral Health and Addiction

-The Center, a Boise State University program, is administered by the Institute for the Study of Addiction in conjunction with the College of Education and the College of Health Sciences.
+The Center, a Boise State University program, is administered by the Institute for the Study of Behavioral Health and Addiction in conjunction with the College of Education and the College of Health Sciences.

 - We are located in the Chrisway Annex Building